kthjm/chenv/README.md

 Works as `!process.env.EXTENSION_ID ? insert : update`.

-This is useful in cases such as deploying applications that have not yet deployed via ci service.
+This is useful in cases such as managing applications via ci tool continuously from state not yet deployed.

 If you use [travis's script deployment](https://docs.travis-ci.com/user/deployment/script/), setting like: